conan-io/docs/tutorial/creating_packages/other_types_of_packages/toolchain_packages.rst

 Creating a Conan package for a toolchain
 ========================================

-After learning how to create recipes for tool requires packaging applications we can use during the build, we are going to show an example on how to create a recipe that packages a precompiled toolchain or compiler for building other packages.
+After learning how to create recipes for tool requires that package applications, we are going to show an example on how to create a recipe that packages a precompiled toolchain or compiler for building other packages.

-In the section ":ref:`consuming_packages_cross_building_with_conan`", we discussed the basics of cross-compiling applications using Conan with a focus on the "build" and "host" contexts.
+In the ":ref:`consuming_packages_cross_building_with_conan`" tutorial section, we discussed the basics of cross-compiling applications using Conan with a focus on the "build" and "host" contexts.
 We learned how to configure Conan to use different profiles for the build machine and the target host machine, enabling us to cross-compile applications for platforms like Raspberry Pi from an Ubuntu Linux machine.

 However, in that section, we assumed the existence of a cross-compiling toolchain or compiler as part of the build environment, set up through Conan profiles.
 Now, we will